narcisolobo/wos-csharp/02-oop/InheritanceExercise/README.md

 2. Create Subclasses:
    - Each group will create at least three subclasses that inherit from `Art`.
    - In each subclass, add a constructor method that calls the `base` class constructor.
    - Each subclass should add at least one unique property.
-For example, an `OilPainting` subclass might have a `Medium` property, to represent the medium used by the artist.
+For example, an `Painting` subclass might have a `Medium` property, to represent the medium used by the artist, i.e. oil, watercolor, etc.
    - Use Polymorphism to `override` the `DisplayDetails` method in each subclass.
 3. Test and Demonstrate:
    - Create instances of each subclass.